fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/start/register.md

 ## Overview

 In order to fully utilize the Android SDK, the client application must be registered to generate the client key.
-Please contact the person in charge regarding this matter.
+Please contact the FNSVALUE development team regarding this matter.

 <br/>